NimishKr16/DarkOPS/SolutionSet/Fake Review Detection/README.md

 ## Overview

 This repository contains the code and resources for a Fake Review Detection project.
-The primary objective of this project is to identify fake reviews using a RoBERTa (Robustly optimized BERT approach) model, which has proven to be highly effective in natural language processing tasks.
+The primary objective of this project is to identify fake reviews using a RoBERTa (Robustly optimized BERT approach) based model, which has proven to be highly effective in natural language processing tasks.

 ## Model and Training

-We leveraged the RoBERTa model, an advanced version of BERT, to train our fake review detection system.
+We leveraged the RoBERTa based model, an advanced version of BERT, to train our fake review detection system.
 The model was trained on a dataset obtained from the Open Science Framework (OSF).
 The training process resulted in impressive performance metrics, showcasing the model's capability in discerning between genuine and fake reviews.

 ### Performance Metrics